My short bio can be found HERE

 Lost and La Station Radar

 In 2009 I started to collaborate with French label La Station Radar which at first put out Ahata / Anahata - the collaboration with Liam Stefani aka Skitter (sold out).
-It was followed by my sophomore solo LP Lost.
+It was followed by my sophomore solo LP Lost (SOLD OUT).
 LOST resembles a short histoire de l’amour, complete with instrumental soundscapes filling in the gaps between narrative lyrics.

 In 2010 the label released another project I worked on with Skitter – The Strongest Walls Open As I Pass.